tarot-daily

 One underused dimension of gratitude: appreciation for what was avoided, dodged, or resolved.
 Draw a card and ask: "What in my life has been held stable, protected, or spared this week?"

-The Four of Swords—rest—might appear as a reminder to be grateful for peace you've been able to maintain.
-The Tower's absence is worth noting.
+The Four of Swords — rest — might appear as a reminder to be grateful for peace you've been able to maintain.
+The Six of Pentacles might indicate that the resources you needed were available when you needed them.
+The Tower's absence in a week of pressure is worth noticing.

 Building the Habit